How It Works

 _drs._tcp.gmail.com SRV 10 5 443 drs.gmail.com_drskey.gmail.com TXT "v=drs1; k=ed25519; p=BASE64PUBLICKEY"The SRV record says: “Gmail’s Directory node is at drs.gmail.com on port 443.”

 The TXT record publishes Gmail’s Ed25519 public key.
+Operators MAY publish multiple _drskey TXT records during key rotation; clients MUST try each one until verification succeeds.
 Bob’s wallet will use this later to verify that routing instructions actually came from Gmail.

 This is the trust anchor.
 Gmail controls these DNS records the same way it controls its MX records for email.
 Nobody else can change them.